mzen17/HonyakuBot/README.md

 ## Notes
 - Provided data only has Japanese -> English.
 - Does not care about difficulty or manage it for you.
-- Does not track which sentences are done
+- Does not track which sentences are done.
+- Sound quality may be subpar for performance.

 ## Future Updates
 - Might add more languages later